croservices/cro/docs/reference/cro-zeromq.md

 to decode `body-blob` as UTF-8; pass the `:enc` parameter to choose another encoding.

+The `identity` method returns a `List` of `Blob`, which one `Blob` per frame up to and including the first zero-length frame.
+It is intended for use when working with ROUTER sockets.
+If there is no zero-length frame in the message, it will throw an `Exception` of type `X::Cro::ZeroMQ::MissingIdentity`.

 The most basic way to construct a message to to pass an list of `Blob`s to the `new` method: